datacommonsorg/docsite/custom_dc/manage_repo.md

    ```
    * 52635c8 (grafted, HEAD -> branch1, tag: customdc_stable) ...
+   ...
    ```

    Verify that the last commit in the output matches that listed in [https://github.com/datacommonsorg/website/releases/tag/customdc_stable](https://github.com/datacommonsorg/website/releases/tag/customdc_stable).

+1. Press `q` to exit the output log.

 1. Create and update the necessary submodules: